 “Opener” means the person who makes the first betting action;

-“Over-blind Bet” means a voluntary blind immediately to the left of the last blind and double the amount of the previous blind;
+“Over-blind Bet” (Also known as a Straddle) means a voluntary blind immediately to the left of the last blind and double the amount of the previous blind;

-“
+“Oversize Chip” means a wager made with a single chip that is in excess of the previous wager made.
+Unless the player announces otherwise it is treated as a call;

+“Pineapple” means a type of poker.

 “Poker Room Supervisor” means a person who is responsible for the supervision and management of gambling operation and who has successfully completed all modules of an approved poker training program;

 “Pot” means the sum of the antes, blinds and called wagers;

+“Pot Limit” means the constraint placed on the maximum size of any bet or raise is total chips in the pot;

 “Raise” means a bet within the table limits, that is an implicit call plus an amount in excess of the previous bet or raise by at least as large an amount, except in the case of an all-in raise.
-An all-in raise less than a full raise shall not be considered foundation for any subsequent raises, which must revert to the previous full bet or raise to constitute the next minimum amount of raise.
-In such a case, the highest total of any one bet in the round would be considered the “call” amount, with the raise then added to that total;

 “Rake” (also known as “commission”) means the act of taking the percentage of the pot due to the house or the amount due to the house for hosting the game;

+“River” The final community card;

-“Round” means the cycle of bets made by the players following the deal of the cards, or a series of cards or hands dealt;
+“Round” means the cycle of bets made by the players following the deal of the cards or a series of cards or hands dealt;

 “Showdown” means determining the winner of the pot after the completion of all betting;